 Tourist Attractions of Key West

-The Conch Tour Train is a trolley that takes visitors through the island to see the famous historic sites, like Ernest Hemingway’s house, the Truman House, museums, the old Cuban cigar maker’s house, the Southernmost Point, and more.
+The Conch Tour Train is a trolley that takes visitors through the island to see the famous historic sites, like Ernest Hemingway’s house, museums, the Southernmost Point, and more.
 The first train began in 1958 as a dedication to Henry Flagler’s train that connected Key West to the rest of the country.
 Since then, it has taken over 15 million guests through the streets of Key West.

 Mallory Square is the place to be in Key West for shopping, sightseeing, and people watching.
 Especially during sunset, everything that happens in Key West happens in Mallory Square.
 Mallory Square is on Key West’s historic waterfront.
 Visit shops, sip coffee at an outdoor café, grab dinner as the sun sets, or grab a drink at a local bar.
 The Sunset Celebrations occur every night at sunset where you can watch the red sun sink into the Gulf of Mexico next to magicians, clowns, jugglers, psychics, local musicians, artists, food vendors, and many others for an incredible cultural experience.
 Mallory Square at sunset is a photographer’s dream!

 The Southernmost Point Buoy is a concrete buoy anchored at the southernmost point of Key West and of the continental United States.
 On the corner of South Street and Whitehead Street, this point marks 90 miles to Cuba.
 Every visitor to Key West should stop by for a quick picture at the iconic Southernmost Point!

 Duval Street is the main shopping street in Key West.
 You’ll find hotels, restaurants, bars, shops, and everything else on Duval Street.
 It runs north and south from the Atlantic Ocean to the Gulf of Mexico, ending in Mallory Square.
 You can’t miss it, and you won’t want to miss it.